-The OneDrive team at Microsoft announced a new useful feature for the OneDrive for Business as well as OneDrive Personal users.
-This feature is called as Files Restore.
-Sometimes when we are handling a large capacity cloud storage, there are chances that we may mess up with the files.
-Or when working in a large company and sharing a large cloud storage with a large group of people, a file may get modified or tampered with the knowledge or consent of the other teammates.
+The OneDrive team at Microsoft announced a new helpful feature for OneDrive for Business and OneDrive Personal users.
+This feature is called Files Restore.
+Sometimes when we are handling an ample capacity cloud storage, there are chances that we may mess up with the files.
+Or, when working in a large company and sharing ample cloud storage with a large group of people, a file may get modified or tampered with with the knowledge or consent of the other teammates.
 In scenarios like this, the new Files Restore feature comes into action and helps you identify and restore files as they were earlier.

 Files Restore feature in OneDrive

 First, to use this feature, you need to have a OneDrive for Business subscription that comes with the Office 365 subscription.
 Log in to your account portal here to get started.
 (UPDATE: This feature is now available for OneDrive personal users as well)

 Now, navigate and click on the little gear icon on the top right corner of the webpage.
 Upon clicking it, you will see a sidebar sliding in from the right side.

 In that sidebar, find and click on the Restore OneDrive button.

 This will redirect you to a page showing a histogram showing the activities undertaken on that file for the last 30 days.
 It would look like this: